EpsilonSolutions/netscaler-command-reference/docs/gslb/gslb-vserver/gslb-vserver.md

 Backup vserver in case the primary fails

 <b>backupSessionTimeout</b>
 A non zero value enables the feature.
 The minimum value is 2 minutes.
 To disable the feature set the value to zero.
-The created session is in effect for a specific client per domain.NOTE: This attribute is deprecated.This is a deprecated attribute.
+The created session is in effect for a specific client per domain.

 <b>EDR</b>
 Indicates if Empty Down Response is enabled/disabled